Devansh-Gupta-Official/breast-cancer-classification/README.md

 Displays a heatmap of feature correlations using Seaborn's heatmap.

 ## Model Training
-The notebook moves on to train an SVM model using the dataset, splitting it into training and test sets.
+This section involves preparing the data for training, splitting it into training and testing sets, and fitting an SVM (Support Vector Machine) classifier to the training data using sklearn.

 ## Evaluating the Model
 ### Confusion Matrix